nnlevili/varanida-extension/DEVELOPER_GUIDE.md

     - Chromium: `./tools/make-chromium.sh` (add `all` to create a ziped version to release it to the chrome store
     - Firefox: `./tools/make-webext.sh all`
 - Load the result of the build into your browser:
-    - Chromium: load the unpacked extension folder `/varanida-extension-ublock/dist/build/Varanida0.chromium/` in Chromium to use the extension.
+    - Chromium: load the unpacked extension folder `/varanida-extension-ublock/dist/build/Varanida0.chromium/` in Chromium through chrome://extensions to use the extension.
     - Firefox: drag-and-drop `/varanida-extension-ublock/dist/build/Varanida0.webext.xpi` into Firefox.

 #### good to know